 What Is a High Ankle Sprain?

-The high ankle ligaments are located above the ankle, as opposed to the more commonly injured ligaments on the outside of the ankle.
+The "high ankle sprain" is named in distinction to the "low ankle sprain."
+You may have heard the term while watching American football or other sports broadcasts.
+The high ankle ligaments (also called the syndesmosis) are located above the ankle, as opposed to the more commonly injured ligaments on the outside of the ankle.
 These high ankle ligaments connect the tibia to the fibula.
 It is important to have stability between the tibia and fibula

 at this level because walking and running place a tremendous amount of force at this junction.

-A high ankle sprain occurs when there is tearing and damage to the high ankle ligaments.
+A high ankle sprain, also called a syndesmotic injury, occurs when there is tearing and damage to the high ankle ligaments.
 These injuries are much less common than a traditional ankle sprain.

-If there is an associated fracture around the ankle, patients typically won’t be able to bear weight on the foot/ankle.
+If there is an associated fracture around the ankle, patients typically won't be able to bear weight on the foot/ankle and often will need surgery.
 If there is not an associated ankle fracture, patients may notice increased pain with activities that cause the ankle to be flexed

 up placing more stretch on the injured ligaments.
 Activities like climbing stairs are the most common as the ankle joint is loaded and the talus bone is driven upwards placing stress on the high ankle ligaments.